barchart/marketdata-api-js/docs/content/quick_start.md

 ## Setup

-This SDK has been published to Node Package Manager (NPM).
-The package is named *@barchart/marketdata-api-js* and can be installed as follows:
+This SDK has been published to the Node Package Manager (NPM).
+The package is named *@barchart/marketdata-api-js*; install as follows:

 ```shell
 npm install @barchart/marketdata-api-js -S